g2v5777k/Automating-the-Boring-Stuff/GIS Scripts/Bills_of_Materials_Automation/FortCollins_BOM/README.md

 # Fort Collins BOM Script

-Refactored code used for creating bills of materials for Fort Collins, CO
+Refactored legacy code used for creating bills of materials for Fort Collins, CO